 There's no cure for haemochromatosis.
 But there are treatments that can reduce the amount of iron in your body.

-Treatments can help relieve some of the symptoms.
-They can also reduce the risk of damage to organs such as the heart, liver and pancreas.
+Treatments can ease some of the symptoms.
+They can also reduce the risk of damage to organs such as your heart, liver and pancreas.

 Diet and alcohol

-- avoid breakfast cereals that have been 'fortified' with extra iron
+do not eat breakfast cereals that have extra iron added (fortified)

-- not to eat raw oysters and clams - these may contain bacteria that can cause serious infections if you have high iron levels
+do not eat raw oysters and clams - these may contain bacteria that can cause serious infections if you have high iron levels

-- avoid drinking excessive amounts of alcohol – this can increase the level of iron in your body and put extra strain on your liver
+do not drink too much alcohol - this can increase iron in your body and put strain on your liver